shahata/adventofcode-solver/README.md

-# Advent of Code
+# Advent of Code - Solver

 This repo contains solutions for advent of code (http://adventofcode.com)

-Go ahead and try it out before using those spoilers.
+Go ahead and try to solve the challenge on your own before using this spoiler!

 In order to use this solver yourself simply clone this git and: